Narrative Lectionary FAQ

 Many churches find it helpful to read only one lesson each Sunday — Old Testament texts in the fall and New Testament texts from Christmas through Pentecost.
 Others want a reading from the Gospels during the fall, even though the Old Testament is the main preaching text.
 To make that possible, brief passages from the Gospels are chosen to accompany (but not to replace) the Old Testament readings in the fall for congregations that find that helpful.
 In the winter and spring, accompanying texts are taken from the Psalms.

-We encourage congregations to involve their worship planning team and musicians in the narrative lectionary; download and share the worship resources for 2013-2014, including prayers for the day, hymn suggestions and chorale selections.
+We encourage congregations to involve their worship planning team and musicians in the narrative lectionary; download and share the prayers for the day, hymn suggestions and choral selections: Worship resources for 2020-21 (rev. 8/18/2020)

 What do we do in the summer?

 Summer is the perfect time to delve deeper into the Bible with a sermon series.
-For Summer 2014 (June 15 - Aug.
-31), we've designed three 4-week sermon series on The Ten Commandments, 1 John, and Ruth.
+For Summer 2021 (May 30 - Sept.
+5, 2021), Luther Seminary provides sermon series on Psalms (6 weeks); Ephesians (4 weeks); and two concurrent 5-week series on Revelation and Sacraments.

-In past summers, we've provided multi-week preaching series on the following topics:
+In previous summers, we've provided multi-week preaching series on the following topics:

 Or you can always switch back to the Revised Common Lectionary for the summer months.